-The success of that work was followed by installations at the Studio Museum in Harlem and the Contemporary Arts Center in Cincinnati later that wiew more of the artist's work the art world, comresbyterian Hosyear.
+Contemporary Arts Center in Cincinnati later that year.
 Odita has since worked in settings outside the art world, completing a monumental wall painting at New York-Presbyterian Hospital in Manhattan in 2012 and the George C. Young Federal Building and Courthouse in Orlando, Florida, in 2013.
 A piece for P.S.
 340 in Manhattan's Chelsea neighborhood will be completed in 2015.
 "My work has become very civic-minded," says Odita.
 He adds that murals in such quotidian settings can offer windows to infinite horizons.